 I’ve been thinking about you for a long time now, but these last few years I’ve thought about you more often.
 I really hope my indifference to you and your child didn’t cause you too much heartache.
 And if it did I hope you were quick to find forgiveness.
 I know what it’s like to carry pain around and I’ve only recently truly understood the importance of forgiveness.
 My kids helped me figure that out.

-Twenty years ago I became a lawyer because I was born to stand up for what was right and I was called to civil rights work.
+Twenty years ago I became a lawyer because I thought that I was born to stand up for what was right and I chose civil rights work.
 I thought that being a lawyer was the only way to do this work.
-I was mistaken, but I didn’t have any experience standing up for myself because I was born into a life of privilege.
+I was mistaken, but I didn’t have any experience standing up for myself that much because I was born into a life of privilege.
 Much of my time has been spent practicing in the area of special education or navigating that system myself.
 Your case for your child was my very first.
 Regrettably, I don’t actually recall anything about your case or your child.
 I only remember you.
 That’s because my focus was off.
-I was focused on doing my job rather than focusing on your child.
+I was focused on doing what I thought was my job rather than focusing on your child.
 That was my mistake.
-What I remember about you was that you were a force and I also assumed you were crazy.
+What I remember about you was that you were a force and I also assumed that you were crazy.
 I’m sorry for that.
-After I had my own kids I realized that you weren’t crazy and that you were just a mom like me.
+After I had my own kids I realized that you weren’t crazy and that you were just a crazed mom like me.
 I’ve carried that with me every day and I want you to know that I bring it up every time I teach others about special education law.

 I know now firsthand what the education system can do to mothers like us.
 I have been told sometimes that I am too emotional.
 That’s just another word for crazy mother and it is offensive.
 I have three children who are all incredible human beings.
 They were all on track educationally until all of a sudden they weren’t.
 My children have all been harmed by the inequity and the dysfunction of our education system.
 I’ve concluded that the system is simply not focused on children at all.
 All three of my kids are identified in the educational world as twice exceptional.
 That means that they are highly gifted and that they also have disabilities.
 Trying to get my kids educated in our public school system has taken over every part of my life.
 I am a frequent flyer now.
-That’s what the education system calls parents like us who continue to stand up for our kids.
+That’s what we lawyers in the school system call parents like us who continue to file IDEA complaints for our kids.

 What I want you to know is that I am grateful for you.
-We parents all stand on the shoulders of giants and you are one of them.
+We parents all stand on the shoulders of giants and you had giant shoulders.
 You are a leader in every sense of the word.
 Thank you for leading the way with your determination and your passion.
 I am sure you never gave up.
-It made me a better lawyer, a better advocate, and a better mother.
+It made me a better lawyer, a better advocate, and most importantly a better mother.
 I am proud of myself in all of those aspects of my life.